If a local file storage is outside the document root, images are sometimes not shown if multiple images are on a page.

 Sorry for the vague info, can't reproduce this anymore, since I've fixed it by moving the fileadmin into the document root.

-#3 Updated by Jost Baron over 5 years ago
+#3 Updated by Jost Baron about 6 years ago

 I've looked a bit more into this, it also happens in a fcgid-setup.